Jake-Hero/php-vanilla-GTAPinas/README.md

 ----

-This is a private project, currently being worked on and active.
+This is a project, currently being worked on and active.
+(Active Website @ http://renegadecommunity.xyz/)

-This is a User Control Panel website made for GTA Pinas (Renegade Roleplay), a game server in San Andreas Multiplayer.
+This is a User Control Panel website made for GTA Pinas (Renegade Roleplay Community), a game server in San Andreas Multiplayer.

 ----

 ### This is purely coded in PHP Vanilla for the back-end.
 While the front-end design is aided by the Bootstrap Framework and Standard CSS.
 ### The website's database is ran on MySQL (XAMPP) / PhpMyAdmin.

+#### This project is done by solely by me, with ideas from aezakmi (Adrian).

 ---